equinor/energyvision/README.md

     # Build studio
     pnpm studio build

-When adding arguments to scripts, such as `--force` to force a re-install of all dependencies, then when running scripts from the root, you must add `--` so that for example:
+When adding arguments to scripts, such as `--force` or `--dev` to force a re-install of all dependencies, then when running scripts from the root, you must add `--` so that for example:

     pnpm studio install -- --force
+    pnpm web add chalk -- --dev

 Some packages take advantage of the flattening of `node_modules` and use modules that are not in their own package.json.
 This is usually solved with a pnpmfile, which can be a tedious process to maintain, so these dependencies have been added to the projects package.json directly.
 In studio, these are:

 - @sanity/form-builder
 - @sanity/data-aspects

+## Storybook

+We use [Storybook](https://storybook.js.org/) for the development of components.
+Pushing files to `./web/components` will trigger a build and deploy the Storybook - which can then be viewed here: https://envis-storybook.azureedge.net.

+To start the storybook during development, run `pnpm web storyboook` from the root.